ICB-UMA/ClinLinker-KB/README.md

-# Clinical Entity Linking in Spanish with Knowledge-Graph Enhanced Biencoders
+# Advancing Representation LLMs with Knowledge Graph Integration for Clinical Entity Normalization in Spanish

 Welcome to the official repository of the ClinLinker-KB, developed by the Computational Intelligence and Biomedicine (ICB) group at the University of Málaga and Barcelona Super Computing Center (BSC).